yehonathank/virtual-lab/nanobody_design/discussions/esm/improved.md

 2. Replace "facebook/esm1b-t33_650M_UR50S" with "facebook/esm1b_t33_650M_UR50S".
 3. Batch the calculations of the mutant log-likelihoods with a batch size specified by the user (default to 16).
 4. Add a progress bar to the batched mutant log-likelihood calculations.
-5. Run the mutant log-likelihood calculations on CUDA.
+5. Run the mutant log-likelihood calculations on CUDA but with no gradients.
 6. Load the nanobody sequence from a user-specified CSV file that has the columns "sequence" and "name".
 Adapt your code to run the mutant log-likelihood calculations on all sequences in the CSV file one-by-one.
 7. For each sequence, save the mutant log-likelihoods to a CSV file with the format "mutated_sequence,position,original_aa,mutated_aa,log_likelihood_ratio".
 Ask the user for a save directory and then save this CSV file in that directory with the name: <nanbody-name>.csv.